 When is it Required?

-Sole source justification documentation and approvals are required when a purchase request is:
+Sole source justification documentation and approvals are required when:

 What Documents are Required?

-In addition, the Individual Disclosure Statement (PDF) must be completed.
+- In addition, the Individual Disclosure Statement must be completed.
 Each person involved in the recommendation for Sole Sourcing must complete the disclosure form.
-Both forms should be electronically attached to your KFS requisition (REQS) document.
+Both forms should be electronically attached to the KFS Requisition (REQS) document.

 - A clear statement of the unique performance factors of the product or supplier specified.